Flight from Folly

 Flight from Folly is a 1945 British musical comedy film directed and produced by Herbert Mason, in his last directorial credit before moving onto production, for Warner Bros.
-It stars Pat Kirkwood and Hugh Sinclair, with music from Edmundo Ros and the Rumba Band.
+The cast includes Pat Kirkwood, Hugh Sinclair and Tamara Desni and with music from Edmundo Ros and the Rumba Band.
+An unemployed showgirl impersonates a nurse and undertakes the job of looking after a composer and playwright abandoned by his Russian wife.
+The story was written by Lesley Storm, Katherine Strueby and Edmund Goulding.
+The film was distributed by Warner Brothers and First National Pictures.

 Kirkwood had appeared in minor roles in four films between 1938 and 1940 before focussing her career on the West End stage, where she had become a major star during the war years.
 Flight from Folly was designed to give Kirkwood her first starring screen role, with the hope of breaking her out as a big-name film attraction.

+Flight from Folly was released to cinemas in the United Kingdom on 21 May 1945.

+The film is currently missing from the BFI National Archive, and is listed as one of the British Film Institute's 75 Most Wanted lost films.

 Plot

 When his muse and girlfriend Nina (Tamara Desni) takes off with a continental lothario, composer and playwright Clinton Clay (Sinclair) is devastated and turns to drink for solace.
 His doctor (Sydney Howard) tries, with the help of Clinton's butler Neville (A. E. Matthews), to get him to pull himself together but all attempts fail as Clinton's behaviour becomes ever more unbalanced and every nurse they engage is sent on her way by him in quick order.

 Showgirl Sue Brown (Kirkwood) is currently out of work, hears of Clinton's problems and poses as a nurse.
 She is taken on to be his keeper, and manages to placate him to the extent that he does not dismiss her.
 When Clinton decides to travel to Majorca in pursuit of Nina, Sue is included in the party along with Neville and Clinton's sculptor sister Millicent (Jean Gillie).
 Harriet (Marian Spencer), a devious widow with designs on Clinton, follows them to Majorca.

 Once on the island, Clinton tracks Nina down and asks her to star in a tryout of a new musical he has written.
 She agrees, and Clinton makes arrangements to stage the musical there.
 On opening night however, the jealous Harriet locks Nina in her dressing room and disappears with the key.
 Sue offers to take Nina's place on stage, and proves to be a huge success with the audience.
 Clinton realises that he has fallen in love with her and is instantly cured of his malaise, happy now to let Nina go with her playboy lover.